Idris Hopkins: As an individual

-Non-playing Career and Retirement
+Non-playing career and retirement

-After football Hopkins had spells coaching in Sweden with IFK Norrkoping and FK Slepnier, and Turkey with Demirspor F.C.
+After retirement as a footballer, Hopkins had spells coaching in Sweden with IFK Norrkoping and FK Slepnier, and in Turkey with Demirspor F.C.
 He also managed Ramsgate, Portadown and Sutton United.
-He eventually moved to Middlesex where he owned and ran a confectionery shop Kandies in Harefield during the 1960’s and 70’s before settling in Buckinghamshire with his wife, Nancy, and sons Barry and Ashley.
+He eventually moved to Middlesex where he owned and ran a confectionery shop in Harefield during the 1960s and 1970s before settling in Buckinghamshire with his wife, Nancy, and sons Barry and Ashley.

-Hopkins died in on 9 October 1994 two days before his 84th birthday.
+Hopkins died on 9 October 1994 two days before his 84th birthday.
 A minutes' silence was held as a mark of respect before Brentford's match on the following Saturday.